how do Catholic & Protestant Bibles differ?

 WWJHR: what would Jesus have read?

 At the time of Jesus, many Jews used a Greek translation of the Hebrew Scriptures (the Old Testament) known as the Septuagint, which takes its name from the Greek word for 70.
 It was commissioned by the library at Alexandria in Egypt in the 3rd century B.C.
-Jewish tradition holds that 70 rabbis all worked on the translation and that the manuscripts they produced individually were identical.
+Jewish tradition holds that 70 or possibly 72 rabbis worked on the translation and that the manuscripts they produced individually were identical.
 The 46 books that make up the Catholic Old Testament are included in the Septuagint.

-Catholic and Protestant debate over the canon of the Old Testament goes back to the Jewish Council of Jamnia, which met in Judea almost immediately following the destruction of Jerusalem by the Romans in 70 A.D.
+Catholic and Protestant debate over the canon of the Old Testament goes back to the Jewish Council of Jamnia, which met in Judea following the destruction of Jerusalem by the Romans in 70 A.D.
 The Pharisees who met blamed the destruction of their city and Temple on the Jewish people’s assimilation of foreign language and practices.
 In an attempt to purge these influences from Judaism, members of the council removed seven books from their canon of Hebrew Scripture.
 The Pharisees meeting at Jamnia considered the Septuagint “foreign” (Greek) even though it had been compiled by Jewish rabbis.
 The rabbis who put together the Septuagint included in it books that weren’t part of the Palestinian-based Old Testament.
 There no longer were any extant manuscripts in Hebrew for these books by the time of the Council of Jamnia, so these are the books discarded by the Jews.
 The early Christian Church went with the Septuagint, keeping the books that the Jews had rejected.
 The Church’s reasoning was that those books were in the version of Scripture that Jesus quoted, and the books are referenced throughout the New Testament.
 From the time of the Council of Jamnia on, the authority of these books has been debated more or less non-stop by Christians.

 apocryphal books